PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 sudo nmtui
 ```
 + Go to the menu item “edit a connection”
-+ Navigate to the Add-button
++ Navigate to the "Add"-button
 + Select: Wi-Fi
 + Assign a profile name
 + Next up assign the SSID.
 You can use the same name as in profile name